 - Protect incarcerated people and their families during the COVID-19 crisis

-- Adopt recommendations from the Justice Roundtable regarding criminal justice during COVID-19, with the Interfaith Criminal Justice Coalition (See their recommendations)
+- Adopt recommendations from the Justice Roundtable regarding criminal justice during COVID-19

 - Lift Sanctions in the Middle East